Skip to main content

 Certificate of Higher Education – Health

-Developed for military personnel, their families and veterans.
-Use the skills and knowledge you acquire to progress onto a health-related honours degree of your choice.
-Study from anywhere in the world.
+This course is for military personnel, their families, and veterans.
+Use the skills you gain to progress onto a health-related honours degree of your choice.
+You can study from anywhere in the world.

 Army soldiers walking through a field in uniform